l i n u x - u s e r s - g r o u p - o f - d a v i s

 Where Are Demos?

 We hold Demos at different locations.
-Our favorite venue is the Demo Kitchen at the Davis Food Co-Op.
+Our favorite venue was the Demo Kitchen at the Davis Food Co-Op, though at the moment no such thing exists (the Co-Op is under construction).
 Generally, they've been at one of the following locations:

 Our Demo Computer